jeyboy/email_template/README.md

 # EmailTemplate

 Allows your users to edit e-mail templates.
-With devise and active admin support (but you don't need them to start using email_template).
+With Devise and Active Admin support (but you don't need them to start using email_template).

 ## Installation